doramarcec/qIHC-analysis/README.md

 }
 ```

-The output is going to be stored in a newly created, nested data frame, and we are going to write a loop to display all linear regression plots simultaneously.
+The output will be stored in a newly created, nested data frame, and we will write a loop to display all linear regression plots simultaneously.
 Note that we are colouring the plot by the antibody names.
-That is because the purpose of this step is to identify whether or not the different antibodies that were used follow the same pattern or deviate from each other.
+That is because the purpose of this step is to identify whether or not the different antibodies used follow the same pattern or deviate from each other.
 ```
 metabolicLinReg <- metabolicRes %>%
   group_by(Gene_name) %>%